-3.7 Goodwill and other intangible assets (Cont'd)
+3.7 Goodwill and other intangible assets (Continued)

-(b) Development costs (Cont'd)
+(b) Development costs (Continued)

 Capitalised development costs are measured at cost less accumulated amortisation and accumulated impairment losses.
 The development costs are amortised on a straight-line basis over the period of 5 years during which their economic benefits are expected to be consumed.
-The policy for the recognition and measurement of impairment losses is in accordance with Note 3.12(b) to the financial statements.
+The policy for the recognition and measurement of impairment losses is in accordance with Note 3.13(b) to the financial statements.